 FAQ'S GETTING THERE/ROUTES/WHEN

 It depends on what you want to do before you come to Flores.
 If combinated with other islands in NTT, for example Sumba or Alor, Jakarta is an option with good connections to Kupang, the hub for other islands further east, but Denpasar is ok as well.
-Also Makassar on Sulawesi has flights to Labuan Bajo and Maumere.
+Also Makassar on Sulawesi has flights to Maumere.

-From Jakarta there is also direct flight to Labuan Bajo wit Batik Air (Lion Group).
-However,
+From Jakarta there are also direct flights to Labuan Bajo wit Air Asia, Batik Air (Lion Group), Citlink and Garuda.
+The most used airport to get to Flores is Denpasar, Bali.

 From Europe the best time to buy tickets for the high season (July and August) are 10 to 12 months before.
+However with prices going up and down during the pandemic this isn't always that strict anymore.

 The best time to buy a ticket for the Christmas period is between March and May.

-For other months you best can search for a ticket 3 to 5 months in advance.
+For other months you best can search for a ticket 4 to 6 months in advance.
 The cheapest months are usually February to May and September to November.

 I suppose for other continents this is more or less the same.

 If you want to go to Komodo NP only you can fly to Labuan Bajo.
-There are flights from Jakarta, Denpasar, Makassar and Kupang.
-Carriers are Batik Air, Citilink, Garuda Indonesia, NAM Air, Transnusa and Wings Air.
-For the classic route from east to west Maumere is the most convenient one.
-There are flights from Denpasar, Makassar and Kupang, served by Garuda Indonesia, NAM Air, Transnusa and Wings Air.
+There are flights from Jakarta, Denpasar, Kupang, Makassar, Kupang and Surabaya.
+Carriers are Air Asia, Batik Air, Citilink, Garuda Indonesia, Lion Air, NAM Air, Super Air Jet and Wings Air.

 Ende is less convenient as there are no direct flights anymore between Denpasar and Ende, all flights are with transit in Labuan Bajo or Kupang.
+Also Ende is the most difficult airport on Flores as the runway is sandwiched between the sea and a mountain.
+This airport is most prone to delays and cancellations in particular when the weather is bad.
+So if you are on a tight schedule don't use Ende airport.

-The difference in traveling time between Ende to Moni or Maumere to Moni is half an hour more when coming from Maumere town or 45 minutes more when coming from the Airport.
+The difference in traveling time between Ende to Moni or Maumere to Moni is half an hour more when coming from Maumere town or 45 minutes more when coming from the airport.
 Also, when starting in Maumere you have the chance to enjoy Koka beach, the most beautiful beach on the mainland of Flores.

 Yes, there are.